APY Gallery

 A sister venue to the NGV International, The Ian Potter Centre at Federation Square is dedicated exclusively to Australian art.
 Visitors can explore the diverse and evolving narratives of Australian art, from indigenous works to contemporary masterpieces.

-Entry to NGV Australia is free, and a seniors card discount is available at the concession rate for ticketed exhibitions.
+Entry to NGV Australia is free, and a Seniors Card discount is available at the concession rate for ticketed exhibitions.
 Open daily, 10 am–5 pm.

 Getting there: